dstackai/dstack/docs/docs/guides/fine-tuning.md

 [//]: # (TODO: Add W&B screenshot)

-You can use the [methods](../../docs/reference/api/python/index.md#dstack.api.Client) on `dstack.api.Client` to manage your runs, including getting a list of runs, stopping a given run, etc.
+You can use the [methods](../../docs/reference/api/python/index.md#dstack.api.Client) on `client` to manage your runs, including getting a list of runs, stopping a given run, etc.

-The `dstack.api.Client.runs.submit` allows for configuring resources as well as [many other options](../../docs/reference/api/python/index.md#dstack.api.RunCollection.submit).
+When the training is done, `dstack` pushes the final model to the Hugging Face hub.